midzer/beerbase/content/breweries/estes-park-brewery/renegade-ipa.md

 srm: 0
 upc: 0
 ---
-Our award-winning India Pale Ale  is a hop loverâ€™s dream.
+Our award-winning India Pale Ale  is a hop lover’s dream.
 We use Galena and Cascade hops in the kettle and dry-hop with more cascade during conditioning.
 This copper-colored ale has a nice maltiness to balance all the hops.